 The undergraduate Certificate in Medieval Studies requires at least 18 s.h. in medieval studies coursework.

 Courses used to fulfill GE CLAS Core requirements or the requirements of a major or minor may be counted toward the certificate in most cases.

 Up to 6 s.h. of transfer credit may be counted toward certificate requirements, with the Certificate in Medieval Studies coordinating committee's approval; contact the certificate program's coordinator.

-Review Medieval Studies in the UI General Catalog for more details about admission and course requirements.
+See Medieval Studies in the UI General Catalog to learn about required course work.